 In summertime there are also outdoor sitting areas you are welcome to use.

 There’s free wifi available in the whole property.

 Parking is free of charge in the front yard.

 There is also a shelter for bikes and motorcycles.

-The house itself as well as the water are heated by geothermal and solar energy.
+The house itself as well as the hot water are heated by geothermal and solar energy.
 The house is also built to save energy by thick walls and air-tight windows.
 The bought electricity is produced with wind power, bioenergy and hydropower and even my car runs with ethanol.

+Most of the furniture is either antique or slighly more modern vintage, only the beds and matresses are brand new.
 It goes without saying that we recycle the waste; organic waste I use in the garden myself.
 All detergents are biodegradable and/or have a Finnish or EU eco-label.
 I also choose a non-animal-tested option whenever one is available.

 For several years I had been wondering why Finland – and especially the Helsinki region – was lacking a small and cozy accommodation option.
 B&B, Gasthaus, Hotel Garni . the names vary, but the idea is the same.
 I surely wanted to put up one, if I had the place.